svirant/DonutShop/README.md

 # DonutShop
-Donut Shop is an Arduino Nano ESP32 + OTG adapter that changes profiles for the RT4K based on gameID. <br />
+is an Arduino Nano ESP32 + OTG adapter that changes profiles for the RT4K based on gameID. <br />

 <img src="./images/dsdemo.JPG"><br />